canserhat/canserhat/README.md

-### Hi there 👋
+### Hi There,I'm Serhat 👋

-I'm Serhat from Turkey, I have been designing and developing tools in Computer Vision, Image Processing, Medical Image Processing, Machine Learning technologies and systems since 2016
+I have been designing and developing tools in Computer Vision, Image Processing, Medical Image Processing, Machine Learning technologies and systems since 2016

 * 5+ years of developing and designing Computer Vision technologies and systems
 * Knowledge in  computer vision, computer graphics, image processing, medical image processing